 Duke supports public education by partnering with Durham Public Schools Foundation.
 A contribution to the Foundation’s School Reopening Grants program yielded wonderful results in our community for teachers, parents and students.
 Read about some of the reopening grant successes to address emerging school needs during the pandemic.
-To learn more about DPS Foundation’s School Reopening Grants visit https://www.bullcityschools.org/reopening-grants and see how it helped schools below.
+To learn more about DPS Foundation’s School Reopening Grants visit https://www.bullcityschools.org/reopening-grants and see examples of how it helped some schools below.

 Since March, 2021, $300,000 has gone to 39 schools for urgent needs related to returning to the classroom.
 These grants covered expenses like: